 This is a family court order that allows the sale of the home to be postponed for a set period of time.
 If a Mesher Order is given, one person can remain in the home until a ‘trigger event’ happens.
 This could be when the youngest child finishes their full-time education or when the person decides to move into a home with a new partner.

 This type of order is similar to a Mesher Order but children aren’t usually involved.
 It is often made when one partner wants to postpone the sale of the property so they can continue living there indefinitely.
 They would then be able to live in the home until they die, move out, or remarry.

 How a mortgage broker can help with joint mortgage separation

 If it is of beneficial interest for you and your partner to separate and you want to know what to do with your joint mortgage, get in touch with our team of mortgage experts.

-We will consider the mortgage terms of your agreement and will give you the advice you need on the best way forwards.
+We will consider the mortgage terms of your agreement and will give you the mortgage advice you need on the best way forwards.

-If you need a new mortgage after moving out of your home, an appointed representative will help you find a great loan deal, be that with your current lender or a new lender if a better deal can be found elsewhere.
+If you need a new mortgage after moving out of your home, an appointed representative will help you find a great loan deal, be that with your current lender or a new mortgage lender if a better deal can be found elsewhere.

-We can also help you to remortgage onto a better mortgage deal with the same or different lender if you’re the person who remains in the home after your separation.
+We can also help you to remortgage onto a better mortgage deal with the same or different mortgage lender if you’re the person who remains in the home after your separation.
 This way, you should find it easier to pay the loan as we will find you a deal that offers lower monthly repayments to reduce your financial burden.